SandoghdarLab/PiSCAT/docs/paper.md

 # Statement of need

-The aim of this project is to explore the potential of powerful image processing tools <font color="blue">(such as computer vision, background correction, and object tracking)</font> to address challenges in the analysis of iSCAT images.
+The aim of this project is to explore the potential of powerful image processing tools <span style="color: blue;">(such as computer vision, background correction, and object tracking)</span> to address challenges in the analysis of iSCAT images.
 The use of existing libraries and packages turns out not to be satisfactory.
 Here, we present a software platform implemented in Python for processing the iSCAT images, named PiSCAT.
 In order to make this framework accessible to a wide range of applications, we have developed a GUI (Graphical User Interface), which enables the users to conduct the analysis